Introduction & Quick Start

 Welcome to the official documentation for the Nextcloud Exchange Connector.

-The connector is a decoupled, high-performance .NET 8 microservice designed to run in the background.
-It acts as a bidirectional protocol translator, automatically synchronizing Calendars, Contacts, and Tasks between Nextcloud (CalDAV/CardDAV) and Microsoft Exchange (Exchange Web Services / OAuth) without impacting your Nextcloud web server's performance.
+The connector is a decoupled, high-performance microservice designed to run in the background.
+It acts as a bidirectional protocol translator, automatically synchronizing Calendars and Contacts between Nextcloud (CalDAV/CardDAV) and Microsoft Exchange (Exchange Web Services) without impacting your Nextcloud web server's performance.

 To get your synchronization engine running as quickly as possible, follow this exact sequence: